Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: Summary and perspectives

+We have considered a model with a single scalar field $\phi(x,t)$ and whose potential has the usual $\phi^4$ form.
+The resulting nonintegrable theory supports static kink solutions with particle-like properties.
+These configurations admit both translational and vibrational modes.
+These modes are commonly applied to explain the evolution of a kink-antikink scattering.
+As a result of the energy exchange between those modes, a resonant structure with a peculiar fractal pattern appears.

-Motivated by the prominent developments recently presented in the Ref. \cite{osc_weres}, we have here implemented a Gaussian-like perturbation around the vacuum state $\phi_0 = +1$.
-The perturbation is controlled by two distinct parameters, namely, $A_0$ and $\sigma$, which rotulate its amplitude and width, respectively.
+Motivated by the important results presented in Ref. \cite{osc_weres}, we have considered that the vacuum state $\phi_0 = +1$ is perturbed by an oscillon.
+This initial oscillon is defined by two parameters, i.e. $A_0$ and $\sigma$.
+These values represent, respectively, the amplitude and width of the perturbation.

-We have then focused our attention on how different values of $A_0$ give rise to distinct configurations of the real sector $\phi(x,t)$, from which we have considered some $\sigma$ values in our numerical investigations.
+We have then studied how different values of $A_0$ give rise to different final configurations.
+In this sense, we have considered fixed values for $\sigma$.